riansyah251641/College-dumn/README.md

 # College-dumn
-my history along me as a informatics student's in Institut Teknologi Sepuluh Nopember
+this is my history along me as a informatics student's in Institut Teknologi Sepuluh Nopember